0xcert/framework/docs/connectors/ethereum-api.md

 An `asynchronous` class instance `function` which signs in the user and authorizes the provider.

 ::: warning
-Calling this method should always be performed by a click handler (user-generated request) so the pop-up will not get blocked by the browser.
+Calling this method should always be performed by a click handler (user-generated request) to prevent the pop-up from getting blocked by the browser.
 :::

 **Example:**